Call to Action Text Field

 Youth and young adults experiencing homelessness often remain invisible as they live on the streets, in shelters, in their car or by staying temporarily with others.
 Homeless young people have already been failed by numerous systems - and people - who were supposed to help keep them safe.
 Some have left homes disrupted by addiction or where they did not feel safe.
 Others faced family challenges related to their sexual orientation or gender identity.
 Many have aged out of the foster care system, or have not gotten the help they needed from the child welfare system.
 They are in survival mode, lacking the basic necessities of life - a safe place to live, regular sources of food.
 That’s when traffickers swoop in.

 The numbers tell the story.
 National Network for Youth states anywhere from 19 to 40 percent of homeless young people have been trafficked.
 Data from the Polaris-operated U.S. National Human Trafficking Hotline shows being a runaway or homeless is the most significant risk factor for trafficking among LGBTQ+ young people.

 They need your help.

-Urge your U.S. Senators and Representative to cosponsor and call for immediate passage of the bipartisan Runaway and Homeless Youth and Trafficking Prevention Act..
+Urge your U.S. Senators and Representatives to reintroduce, cosponsor and call for immediate passage of the bipartisan Runaway and Homeless Youth and Trafficking Prevention Act.